abhineshkr/OBS/README.md

 # OBS
-Online Book Shop Project on Spring HIbernate JSP
+Online Book Shop Project on Spring HIbernate JSP.
+Project is on Devlopment Phase...